 Coaches will only be selected for the division the player has shown they are able to play in.

-The Premiere and Division 1 coaches are selected based on the CSC's experience with the coach, their softball knowledge, and how they have demonstrated they are able to manage and run a team.
-Once a potential coach is identified, their player must still evaluate in a position that would make them available for the Premiere or Division 1 teams.
+The Division 1 coaches are selected based on the CSC's experience with the coach, their softball knowledge, and how they have demonstrated they are able to manage and run a team.
+Once a potential coach is identified, their player must still evaluate in a position that would make them available for a Division 1 team.
 In the past, the CSC has been aware of potential coaches and their players through past experience coaching the player, watching them play or leading them in skills clinics and this has helped inform the coach decision.
 It is the SBR practice that a player has to make the team on their own merits before the parent would be granted a coaching position.
 The CSC and SBR reserve the right to make an exception based on extraordinary circumstances but this situation is very rare.

 The balance of the coaches are selected based on the information provided in their application, any prior experience coaching softball, baseball or other sports, and any information the CSC may have about that coach.
 We also review the coach surveys that were conducted after the season, if the coach is a returning coach.